MohamedxSalah/Vivaldi-Air/README.md

 <img width="1918" height="227" alt="image" src="https://github.com/user-attachments/assets/df8770b8-f006-470c-b000-a4c1ce73617f" />

 v14.1 : hotfix to horizontal menu bar theming, now it works with other tab styles

+---
+update 15
+---

+fix sidebar webpanel content when it is on the right , as content appeared missaligned clean sidebar code